Jana Rosoła Street, Warsaw

-The Jana Rosoła Street (Ulica Jana Rosoła) is one of the three main thoroughfares of Warsaw's borough of Ursynów.
+The Jan Rosół Street (Ulica Jana Rosoła) is one of the three main thoroughfares of Warsaw's borough of Ursynów.
 Named after Jan Rosół, participant of the January Uprising, it links Wąwozowa Street in the southernmost neighbourhood of Kabaty with the Dolina Służewiecka, that is Warsaw's section of National road 2, itself part of European route E30.
 The street was planned in the 1970s as one of principal arteries of the planned residential area of Ursynów, where most of road traffic would be channelled.
 Most other streets in the borough serve for local traffic only, or connect the three principal arteries.
 The street itself started to be built in 1975, two years later the first plattenbau blocks of flats were completed in Ursynów.

 The street is mostly parallel to the Vistula Escarpment and the old cobbled Nowoursynowska Street that joined the Natolin Palace and surrounding villages with the city of Warsaw since the 17th century.

 There are numerous notable landmarks located along the course of the 3.4 kilometre long street, including the main campus of the Warsaw University of Life Sciences and the Natolin Palace.